Mr-Kumar-Abhishek/brain-beats-blog/_posts/2017-11-30-browse-web-from-terminal.md

 ### Links

-Now, unlike Lynx , Links is graphic web browser with a pull down menu system.
+Links is an text and image  web browser with a pull down menu system.
 The navigation and user interface is much more easier to understand.
-However while using it you will soon observe that this browser is much slower in navigation than Lynx.
-Now this may be because of Links using gecko browser web engine ( as far as I know ) rather than its own unlike Lynx which uses its own web web engine.
+However while using it we will soon observe that this browser is much slower in navigation than Lynx.
+This may be because of Links using gecko browser web engine ( as far as I know ) rather than its own, unlike Lynx which uses its own web web engine.

 ### Links2

 Coming to Links2 now, which a browser based on Links.
-It could display web pages in text only when we run it in console mode and it renders images in a variety of graphics formats such as PNG, Jpeg, Gif, Tiff and Xbm when run from a X window system.
+It could display web pages in text only when we run it in console mode, however, it renders images in a variety of image formats such as PNG, Jpeg, Gif, Tiff and Xbm when run from a X window system.

 ### Elinks